postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

 Any branches and changes you push to your remote repository are visible to other API producers on your team.

-To make your changes available to your API's consumers, use the following workflow:

-1. **Push the changes to your remote repository's default branch.** If your changes are on a feature branch, use your team's standard workflow to merge the changes into your remote repository's default branch.
-For example, you can use your preferred Git client to create a pull request to merge your feature branch into the default branch.

-1. **Sync the changes to your Postman workspace.** For cloud-hosted repositories, updates to the remote default branch are automatically synced to your Postman workspace.
-For enterprise self-hosted repositories, you must manually sync your local repository to your Postman workspace.
-Learn more about [syncing your API with Postman](/docs/designing-and-developing-your-api/versioning-an-api/syncing-an-api/).

-1. **Publish a new API version.** Once your changes are synced to your Postman workspace, you can publish a new version of your API to make it available to consumers.
+To make your changes available to your API's consumers, publish a new version of your API.
 Learn more about [publishing an API version](/docs/designing-and-developing-your-api/versioning-an-api/api-versions/).